tuommii/wolt2020/README.md

 [Assignment](https://github.com/woltapp/summer2020) was **very fun**!

 ## My solution
-* Endpoint accepts only POST-requests
+* Endpoint accepts only POST-requests (user creates a query)
 * Case insensitive search
 * Query must be legal and present, otherwise only some ***message*** is returned
-* Server prettifies returned json data
+* For this subject, server prettifies returned json data
 * No external dependencies - **No technical debt**
 * Minimizing magic numbers - **Easier to Read**
 * Eslint with airbnb-base - Like